 Tie-down straps should never be used by themselves, they are only used to help in keeping the boat secured to the trailer.
-Make certain that the safety chain is properly secured to the bow eye.
+Make certain that the safety chain/cable is properly secured to the bow eye.

-Trailering the Engine
+Trailering the Engines

-It is best to trailer your boat with the outboard tilted down in a vertical operating position.
+It is best to trailer your boat with the outboards tilted down in a vertical operating position.